-A Score that Really Matters: The Credit Score
+A Score that Really Matters: Your Credit Score

-Credit scores only consider the information contained in your credit profile.
-They never consider income, savings, amount of down payment, or factors like gender, race, national origin or marital status.
+Your credit score is a direct result of your history of repayment.
+They do not take into account income, savings, amount of down payment, or factors like gender, ethnicity, national origin or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was developed as a way to take into account only what was relevant to a borrower's willingness to repay a loan.
+"Profiling" was as bad a word when these scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding other demographic factors.

-Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your credit to build an accurate score.
-Should you not meet the criteria for getting a score, you might need to work on a credit history before you apply for a mortgage loan.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your credit to build a score.
+If you don't meet the criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage.

 At Great Mortgage NMLS#478647, we answer questions about Credit reports every day.
 Give us a call: 708.966.9005.